The Man Who Fatally Shot Someone In A Facebook Video Has Killed Himself

 Shortly after the news broke that Stephens was dead, Cleveland Police Chief Calvin Williams spoke at press conference.
 He said that Pennsylvania State Police responded Tuesday morning after receiving a tip that the vehicle authorities identified as Stephens’ car was spotted in a McDonald’s parking lot in Erie.

-When police arrived at the scene, Stephens fled and a brief chase ensued.
+When police arrived at the scene, Stephens fled and led police on an approximately two-mile chase.
 Pennsylvania State Police said in a statement that officers in pursuit used a PIT maneuver to disable Stephens' white Ford Fusion.

 "As the vehicle was spinning out of control from the PIT maneuver, Stephens pulled a pistol and shot himself in the head," police said.